sims-lab/CapCruncher/README.md

 The pipeline is fast, robust and scales from a single workstation to a large HPC cluster.
 The pipeline is designed to be run on a HPC cluster and can be configured to use a variety of package management systems e.g. conda and singularity.

-{% note %}
+For more information, see the [documentation](https://sims-lab.github.io/CapCruncher/).

 **Note:**
-The current version of CapCruncher is in beta and is not yet ready for production use.
+The current version of CapCruncher is in beta.
 Please report any issues you encounter to the [issue tracker](https://github.com/sims-lab/CapCruncher/issues/new/choose)
-{% endnote %}

 ## Quick Start

 ### Installation

-{% warning %}
 **Warning:**
 CapCruncher is currently only availible for linux.
 MacOS support is planned for the future.
-{% endwarning %}

 CapCruncher is available on conda and PyPI.
 To install the latest version, run: